Magnusvals/ESP8266-Web-controlled-RGB-ledstrip-using-BLYNK/README.md

 3. Create a project by giving it a name (here Github Demo) and choose a board type (in my case the ESP8266).
 <img src="img/1_Create_project.jpg" width="150">   <img src="img/2_Empty_project.jpg" width="150">

-*NOTE! the app will send you an autorisation key which the board must have to connect to that project, each board must have it own  autorisation key. you can add more board in the cogwheel at the top of the screen.*
+*NOTE! the app will send you an autorisation key to your E-mail which the board must have to connect to that project, each board must have it own autorisation key. you can add more board in the cogwheel at the top of the screen.*

+4. Press the plus icon at the top to open the
 <img src="img/3_Select_item.jpg" width="150">
-4.